js-bits/xpromise/README.md

 # Extendable Promise

-Allows extension of JavaScript's standard, built-in `Promise` class.
+Allows extension of JavaScript's standard, built-in `Promise` class and decouples an asynchronous operation that ties an outcome to a promise from the constructor.

 ## Installation